Stuycs-K/project03-final-09-sheklyoue/README.md

 2. When multiple people connect at the same time and the first person doesn't input their name in time, everyone has to input their name before the chat works.

 ## Instructions:
 1. Once the repo is pulled, create a maximum of 25 terminals to connect to the chat.
+Please note each client terminal needs to be at least 140x40
 2. Choose a terminal to act as the server and run:
 ```
 make compile